mixemer/challengemeup/README.md

 ### Support or Contact

-Having trouble with Pages?
-Contact us at challengemeup.dev@gmail.com and we’ll help you sort it out.
+Need to reach out to us?
+Contact us at challengemeup.dev@gmail.com and we’ll be happy to support you.